confluentinc/cp-ansible/CONTRIBUTING.md

     Please be sure to tag the post as a `question`.

-2. For Confluent Enterprise Support customers, we would strongly adivse you to open a Support ticket which will be addressed within your Support contract SLA:
+2. For Confluent Enterprise Support customers, we would strongly advise you to open a Support ticket which will be addressed within your Support contract SLA:

     ```https://support.confluent.io```